-I was talking to Namrata Tripathi—a friend and a freelance photographer; when I asked her what's the craziest thing she has done after a heartbreak, she said, "my boyfriend cheated on me.
-So, I made him text all his female friends and close friends and tell them that he cheated on me.
-And then, I asked him to share the screenshots of all those conversations."
+I was talking to Namrata Tripathi — a friend and a freelance photographer; when I asked her what's the craziest thing she has done after a heartbreak, she said, "my boyfriend cheated on me.
+So, I made him text all his close friends, particularly female friends, and tell them that he cheated on me.
+And then, I asked him to share the screenshots of those conversations with me."

 Sam*, a digital marketer from Hyderabad, said, "I was talking to a friend who happened to be a therapist, and I started liking her.
 All the feelings I had on my ex, I channeled them towards my friend, and she stopped talking to me.
 So, I lost my ex and also my therapist."
 He added, "It sounds funny right now, but I did have terrible days.
 I remember spending a night on the street near Google office, crying.
 But I got into CrossFit, and that helped me a ton."

 Evading relationships is another coping mechanism.
 Aarti*, a friend and a scholar who works in Europe, said, "After my first breakup, I felt so hurt that I decided not to date anyone for the next five years, and I kept that promise.
 Also, I was super absorbed in that relationship and felt like I had no identity anymore."